-In the UK you can obtain a RADAR key for a small fee which will give you access to the 9,000 locked toilets for disabled people across the UK.

-A Euro key for toilets for disabled people in Germany and some other European countries can also be bought from CBF Darmstadt, an organisation for disabled people (see Further help).
+In the UK you can obtain a RADAR key for a small fee which will give you access to the 9,000 locked toilets for disabled people across the country.
+A Euro key for toilets for disabled people in Germany and some other European countries can also be bought from from CBF Darmstadt (see Further help).